newsapps/tarbell-0.8/readme/docs/create.md

 ## Manually creating Google Spreadsheets

+**This is not the ideal way to set up spreadsheets for Tarbell projects but there are bugs in the automatic creation process.
+See below for more details or just follow these instructions for now.**

 To manually set up a Google spreadsheet for your project:

 * Create a new Google spreadsheet